Darkhammer12/birdwatch/README.md

 ## Task 5 modified router to access assets.
 ## Task 6 Made a one page browser application.
 ## Task 7 creating tests for routes and routes for the birds.
+## Task 8 Creating a store interface to connect to postgresdb